FLEET MAKING GUIDELINES

 FEDERATION FLEET CONSTRUCTION

-Here's a shot of the models (minus the battleship) before painting.
+Here's a shot of the models (minus the battleship) before

 Note that the carrier has turrets here because it originally served as